 ICMA GBP Classification "Clean Transportation" GB Guidelines "Projects for Clean Transportation " Policy Intention (B) Capital investment that contributes to both emissions reduction and economic growth Background/ Objective Sustainable Aviation Fuel (SAF) is attracting attention as a decarbonized fuel that will play an important role in enabling decarbonization in large aircraft, where electrification and hydrogenation are difficult.
 SAF is aviation fuel produced from sustainable sources other than fossil fuels, such as used cooking oil and animal and vegetable oils, and is said to be able to reduce CO 2 emissions by about 60% to 80% compared to conventional fossil fuels.
-44 According to the Sector-specific Investment Strategies compiled by the Japanese government, the global supply of SAF in 2022 is estimated to be approximately 300,000 kl (approximately 0.1% of the global jet fuel supply).
-Meanwhile, IATA, an industry association made up of airlines around the world, has announced a goal of achieving net-zero total CO 2 emissions in 2050 is estimated to be 449 billion liters (= 450 million kl), which is 1.5 times the world's jet fuel supply as of 2022.
+According to the Sector-specific Investment Strategies compiled by the Japanese government, the global supply of SAF in 2022 is estimated to be approximately 300,000 kl (approximately 0.1% of the global jet fuel supply).
+Meanwhile, IATA, an industry association made up of airlines around the world, has announced a goal of achieving net-zero total CO 2 emissions from the air transport sector by 2050.
+The amount of SAF needed to achieve net-zero emissions in 2050 is estimated to be 449 billion liters (= 450 million kl), which is 1.5 times the world's jet fuel supply as of 2022.
 The Clean Skies for Tomorrow Coalition, a World Economic Forum group that aims to promote the introduction of SAF, has declared that it will increase the proportion of SAF in the fuel used in the global aviation industry to 10% by 2030.
 In addition, Oneworld has declared that all of its member companies, and each airline, will replace 10% of the fuel they use with SAF.
-As demand for SAF, thereby aiming to supply domestically and to Asian countries where aviation demand is expanding, as well as to ensure security by producing aviation fuel in-house.
+As demand for SAF increases internationally, the aim of this initiative is to build domestic supply capacity for SAF, thereby aiming to supply domestically and to Asian countries where aviation demand is expanding, as well as to ensure security by producing aviation fuel in-house.
 In particular, with an eye towards a decarbonized society, oil refiners are moving away from traditional oil refining and sales and toward the green chemical industry by applying fuel production technologies such as SAF, which is expected to help support the oil industry's transition to a decarbonized business.
 Business summary Support for capital investment etc. in large-scale domestic SAF manufacturing.
 Among the types of raw materials and technologies for domestic SAF production that are eligible for the subsidy, there is no restriction on specific technologies, but the first step in creating a GX market in the Sector-specific Investment Strategies is to simultaneously build a support system for obtaining international certification through an evaluation of environmental sustainability and GHG emissions.

-44 Based on CO2 emissions throughout the life cycle (including emissions during processes such as cultivation, harvesting, manufacturing, and transportation of raw materials).
+&lt;sup>43 Based on CO2 emissions throughout the life cycle (including emissions during processes such as cultivation, harvesting, manufacturing, and transportation of raw materials).
 In addition, since the ASTM standard currently stipulates an upper limit on the amount of diesel that can be mixed with conventional fuels, the actual CO2 reduction effect will be lower than the above value.